Cohomogeneity-one $G_2$-Laplacian flow on 7-torus: Acknowledgement

 \section{Acknowledgement}

-Y.-Q. Wang is supported by Simons Collaboration in Geometry, Analysis, and Physics.
-C.-J. Yao is supported by FNRS grant MIS.F.4522.15 and the ERC consolidator grant 646649 ``SymplecticEinstein''.
-Part of this work was done in the spring semester of 2016 when C.-J. Yao was a Viterbi Postdoctoral Fellow at MSRI and H.-N. Huang was visiting MSRI.
+Part of this work was done in the spring semester of 2016 when CY was a Viterbi Postdoctoral Fellow at MSRI and HH was visiting MSRI.
 Both authors are very grateful to MSRI for providing such a wonderful semester-long program in differential geometry in a splendid and friendly environment.
 We would like to thank professor Joel Fine and Jason Lotay for many stimulating discussions.
 We would also like to thank professor Simon Donaldson for his interest in this work.
+The suggestions from the referee are greatly appreciated.

 \AtEndDocument{ { \textsc{Hongnian Huang: Department of Mathematics and Statistics, University of New Mexico, Albuquerque, NM, 87131, U.S.A.} \textit{E-mail address} : \texttt{hnhuang@unm.edu}\\

 \textsc{Yuanqi Wang: Simons Center for Geometry and Physics, Stony Brook University, Stony Brook, NY, 11794, U.S.A.} \textit{E-mail address} : \texttt{ywang@scgp.stonybrook.edu}\\